In Line with Context: Repository-Level Code Generation via Context Inlining: Methodology

 Inline expansion replaces the original call with $\text{Body}_f^{*}$, preserving indentation and surrounding syntactic structure in the caller’s function.

 \end{enumerate}

-This inlining process ensures semantic equivalence while making the target function's intended behavior explicit in context.
+This inlining process ensures semantic equivalence while making the target function's intended behavior explicit within the context.
 By embedding the draft implementation directly into its upstream caller bodies, the procedure converts a distributed, structured set of cross-file call relations into a single, linearized function-local environment.
-As a result, the LLM receives a compact, execution-oriented view of the target function's role, which facilitates the inference of input/output expectations, preserves the logical flow of computations, and highlights the relationships between variables and control structures.
+As a result, the LLM receives a compact, execution-oriented view of the target function's role, facilitating the inference of input/output expectations, preserving the logical flow of computations, and highlighting the relationships between variables and control structures.
 This transformation also reduces ambiguity and eliminates the distractions inherent in separately retrieved snippets, enabling the model to focus on the essential behavioral patterns of the target function within its repository context.